Dead Island 2: Plot

 About 15 years after the events of Dead Island, the US military is forced to put Los Angeles under a full quarantine restricted zone due to a new and stronger zombie outbreak.

-As Los Angeles is being quarantined, six individuals (dubbed "Slayers") board one of the last evacuation flights out of the city: hustler Bruno (voiced by Jay Rincon), mechanic Carla (Carolina Ravassa), retail worker Dani (Michelle Fox), firefighter-themed stripper Ryan (Ronan Summers), athlete Amy (Skye Bennett), and stuntman Jacob (Okezie Morro).

-In the confusion, an infected person ends up on board, and the military shoots the plane down.
-The Slayers narrowly survive the crash but are bitten trying to help some other survivors.
+As Los Angeles is being quarantined, six individuals (dubbed "Slayers") board one of the last evacuation flights out of the city, but an infected person ends up on board, and the military shoots the plane down.
+The Slayers narrowly survive the crash but are bitten trying to help other survivors.
 They manage to make their way to the home of one of the crash survivors, actress Emma Jaunt (Hannah Steele), who reluctantly shelters them despite their infection.
 Sam B (Cavin Cornwall), Emma's ex-boyfriend, arrives at the mansion intending to get Emma out of the city, and, revealing he is immune to the infection, the Slayers realize they are also immune.
-With the Slayers still intent on escaping the city, they head to the nearest evacuation center, to find it overrun with infected.
+With the Slayers still intent on escaping the city, they head to the nearest evacuation center, to find it overrun by the infected.
 They recover a radio and contact Dr. Reuben Reed (Colin McFarlane), a CDC doctor who asks them to come to his safe haven in Santa Monica to use their immunity to synthesize a cure.
-Sam warns the Slayers not to trust Reed.

 The Slayers head through the sewers to get to Santa Monica, discovering that the zombie corpses the military have been dumping into the sewers have melded together into a massive, tumor-like growth spreading underneath the city.
 They are stopped by another group of survivors led by Lola Konradt (Pippa Winslow), who drops the Slayers into a pit full of zombies, temporarily triggering a bestial rage in them, which they use to kill all the zombies.
-The Slayers manage to reach Reed's haven at a hotel, where he informs them that the military will not extract them unless they provide proof of immunity, which means using Reed's testing equipment at the overrun CDC headquarters.
-The Slayers recover the equipment and return to discover that Reed and Konradt are acquaintances.
-The Slayers are then sent to find Reed's missing daughter, Tisha (Jessica Hayles), who is working with a team of hackers investigating mysterious encrypted data being exchanged by the CDC.
-Tisha gives the Slayers a way to contact Konradt directly in return for them giving her more time to investigate the CDC.
+The Slayers manage to reach Reed's haven at a hotel, where he informs them that the military will not extract them unless they provide proof of immunity.
+The Slayers recover the equipment from the overrun CDC headquarters and return to discover that Reed and Konradt are acquaintances.
+The Slayers are then sent to find Reed's missing daughter, Tisha (Jessica Hayles), who gives the Slayers a way to contact Konradt directly.